-[00:27:54.4] Richard Kreitner: And immediately upon arrival, she starts barnstorming the country, advocating for women's rights, and specifically for a law in New York State that would allow women to maintain the property that they had before marriage; a landmark piece of legislation, 12 years before the Seneca Falls Convention really kickstarted the women's rights movement.
+[00:28:19.4] Richard Kreitner: And immediately upon arrival, she starts kind of barnstorming the country advocating for women's rights and specifically for a law in New York State that would allow women to maintain the property that they had before marriage, a landmark kind of piece of legislation 12 years before the Seneca Falls Convention really kickstarted the women's rights movement.
 And she was already at it for a decade at that point.
 She was probably the only Jewish person known to William Lloyd Garrison, who was otherwise a bit of an anti-Semite and did not have kind words to say about modern Jews, even though he was constantly invoking the prophets.
-And there's a whole story there about the aggressively Christian nature of the abolitionist movement, probably keeping some Jews, many Jews, away from abolitionism.
+And there's a whole story there about the aggressively Christian nature of the abolitionist movement, probably keeping some Jews, many Jews away from abolitionism.
 But Ernestine Rose was not one of them.
 She was deeply involved in the abolitionist movement.
 She knew and spoke at conventions with Frederick Douglass.
 She was good friends with Walt Whitman.
-And she was, probably, the most famous woman orator of the United States in the period before the Civil War.
-She embarked on speaking tours, even in the South, and denounced slavery in the South with Susan B. Anthony.
+And she was probably the most famous woman orator of the United States in the period before the Civil War.

+[00:29:22.4] Richard Kreitner: She embarked on speaking tours even in the South and denounced slavery in the South with Susan B. Anthony.
 But Ernestine Rose was the headliner of that.

-[00:29:05.7] Richard Kreitner: And there's some amazing documents about them going through the South.
-She's interesting.
-As I say, she was a very dogmatic atheist in an almost Christopher Hitchens way, a new atheist, where she wasn't simply skeptical of religion.
-She was aggressively anti-religion.
-And she talked all the time about how you can interpret the Bible any way you want, to defend slavery or to oppose slavery.
-During the Civil War, is really the one time in her life, where she actually embraces Judaism; not Judaism as a religion, but Jewish-ness, as part of her own identity.
-And I'm sure we'll get to it.
-There's a huge wave of anti-Semitism that washes over the country, both parts of the country, the North and the South, during the Civil War that takes some different forms but has certain qualities in common.
-And it's in response to that wave of anti-Semitism that Rose, for really the first and only time, spoke out in defense of Jews and evinced a real knowledge of what was going on in Judaism at the time, what was going on in reform circles, and really defends Jews against these attacks by people within her free thought or atheist community.
+And there's some amazing documents about them going through the South.
+She's interesting, as I say, she was a very kind of dogmatic atheist in an almost kind of Christopher Hitchens way, a new atheist, where she wasn't simply skeptical of religion, she was aggressively anti-religion.
+And she talked all the time about how you can interpret the Bible any way you want to defend slavery or to oppose slavery.
+During the Civil War is really the one time in her life where she actually embraces Judaism, not Judaism as a religion, but Jewishness as part of her own identity.
+And I'm sure we'll get to it, there's a huge wave of anti-Semitism that washes over the country, both parts of the country, the North and the South, during the Civil War that takes some different forms but has certain qualities in common.
+And it was kind of in response to that wave of anti-Semitism that Rose, for really the first and only time, spoke out in defense of Jews and evinced a real knowledge of what was going on in Judaism at the time, what was going on in reform circles, and really defends Jews against these attacks by people within her free thought or atheist community.
 I think it's kind of interesting that it took the Civil War to bring that out in her.

-[00:30:21.3] Jeffrey Rosen: Remarkable.
+[00:30:46.3] Jeffrey Rosen: Remarkable.
 Well, Professor Rabin, tell us about that wave of anti-Semitism that swept over the South during the Civil War.
-How did Jews react and how did it affect the different reaction of Southern Jews to the conspiracy, which as you describe, ranges from resistance, to reluctance, acceptance?
+How did Jews react and how did it affect the different reaction of Southern Jews to the conspiracy, which as you describe, ranges from resistance to reluctant acceptance?